About Code Red

 Founder and Executive Director

 Ileri Jaiyeoba first started Code Red when she was 15.
 As a teen with Endometriosis going through her period was a hassle.
 She could not imagine going through her period without access to menstrual products like many women who are homeless or low-income do.
 As she started volunteering at homeless shelters she saw a need that was seemingly overlooked, menstrual products.
-Ileri started creating packages with the help of her friends in a coffee shop after school.
 Since then the Code Red team has grown and Ileri had been mentored by Pamela Bell the founder of Prinkshop.
-With the help of organizations like the ANNpower Vital Voices Initiative , Three Dot Dash Initiative and GenHERation, Code Red has gone nationwide distributing over 2,000 packages a year.
+With the help of organizations like the ANNpower Vital Voices Initiative , Three Dot Dash Initiative and GenHERation, Code Red has gone nationwide distributing over 2,500 packages a year.

 Director of Development and Co-director of campus relations